 SwimWays Swim Sweater

 We love this for Navy because we can take her into the water with us but it isn’t as much of a hassle as a big float or life jacket.
 You just put it on like a shirt and the band acts as an inner-tube around her body!

 Important for keeping baby essentials (breast milk if you have it, milk) and other snacks and drinks chilled!
-I got this Filson Cooler for Madison last year as a Father’s Day gift and it’s the perfect size, and has a convenient side pouch for Navy’s bottle.
+I got this Yeti Cooler for Madison as a Father’s Day gift and it’s the perfect size, and has a convenient side pouch for Navy’s bottle.
 I don’t know if it’s still available so I linked some others that I love.